leonkaihao/NgWebSvr/README.md

 ?
 Answer: 1
 ```
 ## configure
-see config.json, there's enough comment in it, you should config it for your personal website.
+See config.json, there's enough comment in it, you should config it for your personal website.
 ## build a distribution
--- Install gulp component
+ - Install gulp component
 ```
 npm install -g gulp
 ```
--- Use gulp
+ - Use gulp
 ```
 gulp
 or